Ghent is a lively city with so many things to do. If you want to truely discover the city, you'll need a few days to really see it all.

 Comedy and improv: Compagnie Amai (in English on Saturdays, you can regularly see me on stage too!)

-Going out areas: Vlasmarkt, Oude Beestenmarkt, Overpoort (mostly students!)
+Nightlife: Vlasmarkt, Oude Beestenmarkt, Overpoort (mostly students!)